Robert D. King*

 Visit Website

-Robert D. King is the Audre and Bernard Rapoport Regents Chair of Jewish Studies and Distinguished Teaching Professor in the Linguistics Department at the University of Texas.
-His current research and publication interests are three: the Yiddish language, especially in relation to what it tells us about Jewish history; the politics of language in general; and, third, the language politics of India in particular.
-Dr. King's most recent publications include Nehru and the Language Politics of India (Delhi: Oxford University Press, 1996), and "Does One Nation Equal One Language?"
+Robert D. King was the Audre and Bernard Rapoport Regents Chair of Jewish Studies and Distinguished Teaching Professor in the Linguistics Department at the University of Texas.
+His research and publication interests were three: the Yiddish language, especially in relation to what it tells us about Jewish history; the politics of language in general; and, third, the language politics of India in particular.
+Dr. King's publications include Nehru and the Language Politics of India (Delhi: Oxford University Press, 1996), and "Does One Nation Equal One Language?"
 (The Atlantic Monthly, April 1997).
-The thread that runs through Dr. King's current work is the relationship among language, ethnicity, nationhood, and politics in the largest sense of the word.
+The thread that runs through Dr. King's work is the relationship among language, ethnicity, nationhood, and politics in the largest sense of the word.